carzamm/carzam/README.md

 > https://docs.docker.com/get-docker/

-Ensure the docker cli is working:
+Ensure the Docker cli is working:
 > docker --version

 Basic Docker workflow (handled in the Dockerfile):
-> 1. Install python 3 in docker image
+> 1. Install python 3 in Docker image
-> 2. Install pip3 in docker image
+> 2. Install pip3 in Docker image
-> 3. Copy app source code in docker image
+> 3. Copy app source code in Docker image
-> 4. Install dependencies in docker image
+> 4. Install dependencies in Docker image
-> 5. Expose port in docker image
+> 5. Expose port in Docker image
-> 6. Create the docker image
+> 6. Create the Docker image
-> 7. Run the docker image to create a container instance
+> 7. Run the Docker image to create a container instance

 ### Workflow for testing locally:
-> - Testing locally without docker still works with "python3 app.y", you just want to make sure you test the docker build and run steps when you are ready to make a pull request.
+> - Testing locally without docker still works with "python3 app.y", you just want to make sure you test the Docker build and run steps when you are ready to make a pull request.

 When ready for a pull request:
-> 1. Build the docker image
+> 1. Build the Docker image
-> 2. Run the docker image to create a container
+> 2. Run the Docker image to create a container
-> 3. View app on local host to confirm docker container is functional
+> 3. View app on local host to confirm Docker container is functional
 > 4. Use the Docker desktop app to view Docker server logs when an issue arises
-> 5. Occassionally clean up dangling docker images from old deployments
+> 5. Occassionally clean up dangling Docker images from old deployments

 ### Docker CLI Commands: